codingtheself/webdev-assignments/BasicsNodeJS/what I learned.md

 So, I created a function *takeInput()* which will take input and also ensure that the process is close everything after it's done and returns the input from the user to *guess(guessNum)*.

+## Quoter.js

+about `quoter.js`, I am trying to fetch the json data from the API [https://zenquotes.io/api/random](https://zenquotes.io/api/random).

+I am trying to use `http` module but it is not working for some reasons.
+Well, I will figure it out later